Money Advice service

-Our Money Advice Service is here to support you in claiming the benefits you are entitled to, maximising your income and paying your rent.
+Our Money Advice service is here to support you in claiming the benefits you're entitled to, maximising your income and paying your rent.
 Our trained and experienced Money Advisors will always act in your best interests and have a proven track record in helping customers to manage their finances.

-Depending on your circumstances, our advisors will be happy to visit you at home or speak to you over the phone.
+Depending on your circumstances, our advisors will be happy to visit you at home or speak to you over the phone - get in touch today.

 Do you need some friendly support and advice to manage your money?

 We can help by:

-- Finding out if you are claiming the benefits you are entitled to
+- Finding out if you're claiming the benefits you're entitled to.

 - Supporting you to challenge benefit decisions.